Asana/SGTM/README.md

 the risk that SGTM's python dependencies and settings will be mixed up with any such dependencies and settings that you may be using in other projects.

-When first setting up your repository, you should install all required python dependencies using `pip3 install -r requirements.txt -r requirements-dev.txt` within the virtual environment that you have set up (or globally, if you wish to skip using a virtual environment)
+When first setting up your repository, we recommend using a virtual environment.
+Once you have that activated (see below), you should install all required python dependencies using `pip3 install -r requirements.txt -r requirements-dev.txt`.

 ### Installing a Virtual Environment for Python